Execute Immediate With INTO Clause

-Execute immediate takes only one argument which can either be a SQL statement or a PL/SQL block.
+Execute immediate takes only one argument.
+It can either be a SQL statement or a PL/SQL block.
 Compiler treats the arguments of the Execute Immediate statement as the string of VARCHAR2 data types.
-So do make sure to enclose your SQL query or PL/SQL block into the pair of single quotes ( ‘ ’ ).
+Therefore do make sure to enclose your SQL query or PL/SQL block into the pair of single quotes ( ‘ ’ ).

 Can we use any SQL statement with Execute Immediate?

 Any SQL statement or PL/SQL block which returns single row of results can be used with Execute Immediate.
-If your statement returns more than one row of results then there are other ways which we will discuss in future tutorials.
+Furthermore if your statement returns more than one row of results then there are other ways.
+Additionally these we will discuss in future tutorials.